-It’s a common sight to see talented athletes choke under pressure, and students bomb oral and practical exams even though they know the material.
+It’s common to see talented athletes choke under pressure, and students bomb oral and practical exams even though they know the material.

 Stress and pressure make diamonds, but they can also crush and rip things apart.

-In the fitness realm, the most obvious example of a competitive atmosphere is Crossfit, whose very existence revolves around posting numbers and times for each daily workout, with rankings given to those who are successful or not.
+In the fitness world, the most obvious examples of competitive atmospheres are CrossFit and Orange Theory, where measures of success revolve around posting numbers and times for each daily workout, with rankings given to those who are more successful.
 Other examples are the various races and obstacle course runs such as Tough Mudder, Spartan Race, Zombie Run, etc., that tap into the desire to beat the person next to us.

 What Makes ‘Healthy’ Competition, and Why is it Important?